-At December 31, 2006 and June 30, 2007, we had both federal and state net operating loss carryforwards of approximately \$81.2 million and \$76.4 million, respectively, which are available to offset future taxable income.
+At December 31, 2006, we had both federal and state net operating loss carryforwards of approximately \$81.2 million, which are available to offset future taxable income.
 The federal net operating loss carryforwards will begin to expire in 2020.
 The state net operating loss carryforwards begin to expire in 2010.

-In addition, at December 31, 2006 and June 30, 2007, we had net operating loss carryforwards for tax purposes related to our foreign subsidiaries of \$703,000 and \$484,000, respectively, which begin to expire in 2010.
+In addition, at December 31, 2005 and 2006, we had net operating loss carryforwards for tax purposes related to our foreign subsidiaries of \$966,000 and \$703,000, respectively, which begin to expire in 2010.

-In the year ended December 31, 2006 and the six months ended June 30, 2007, deferred tax assets, before valuation allowance, decreased approximately \$2.4 million and \$1.5 million, respectively, due to our use of net operating loss carryforwards to offset taxable income.
+In 2006, deferred tax assets, before valuation allowance, decreased approximately \$2.4 million due to our use of net operating loss carryforwards to offset taxable income.

 We periodically assess the likelihood that we will be able to recover our deferred tax assets.
 We consider all available evidence, both positive and negative, including historical levels of income, expectations and risks associated with estimates of future taxable income and ongoing prudent and feasible profits.
-As a result of this analysis of all available evidence, both positive and negative, we concluded that a full valuation allowance against deferred tax assets should be applied as of December 31, 2006 and June 30, 2007.
-Depending on our actual results for the remainder of 2007, there may be sufficient positive evidence to support the conclusion that all or a portion of our valuation allowance should be reduced.
+As a result of this analysis of all available evidence, both positive and negative, we concluded that a full valuation allowance against deferred tax assets should be applied as of December 31, 2006.
 To the extent we determine that all or a portion of our valuation allowance is no longer necessary, we will recognize an income tax benefit in the period such determination is made for the reversal of the valuation allowance.
 Once the valuation allowance is eliminated or reduced, its reversal will no longer be available to offset our current tax provision.
 These events could have a material impact on our reported results of operations.